 Recording phone calls

+We will undertake this processing under a legitimate business interest.
 We may monitor or record phone calls with you in case we need to check we have carried out your instructions properly, to resolve queries or issues, for regulatory purposes, to help improve our quality or service and to help prevent or detect fraud or other crimes.
 Conversations may also be recorded for staff training purposes.

 Using your details for service contact